To all Competitors, Conductors and/or Teachers

 Plectrum Guitar – Describes a manner of playing in which a small piece of plastic is used to strum the strings.

 Production Number – A vocal presentation assisted by a background ensemble.

-Professional – A person whose principal means of livelihood is obtained from the practice of music in the particular category in which he or she is competing.
+Professional – A person whose principal means of livelihood is obtained from the performance of music or speech in the particular discipline in which he or she is competing.

 Props – Objects used to enhance a presentation usually in musical theatre, some solo speech classes, choral speech, and choric drama.
-They may be hand-held (a purse, a glass, a mop) or be stage props (a doorway, a stool, a table and chair).
+They may be hand-held (a purse, a glass, a mop), or be stage props (an upright hat rack, a rehearsal block, a table, a chair).
 Stage props are set up before the performance begins.
 In all cases, props should be simple, limited in number, and an integral part of the performance.

 Prose Solo – A prose selection may be fiction or non-fiction from a published story, essay, novel, or the like.